n-zer/nova/README.md

 #### Semi-synchronous usage

-We can rewrite the previous example in a way that uses both a synchronous start *and* an asynchronous invocation, and doesn't need any `dependency_token`s:
+We can rewrite the previous example in a way that uses both a synchronous start *and* an asynchronous invocation, and doesn't need any `nova::dependency_token`s:

 ```C++
 #include <iostream>